Editing 101: Understanding the 6 Different Types of Editing

 How do I know what type of editing my writing needs?

 It’s a valid question.
 You’ve probably been looking at your writing so long that you can’t tell right from wrong.
-The most effective way to find out what type of editing your writing needs would be to request an evaluation from a professional editor.
-Depending on the company, an evaluation like this can either be included in the quoting process, or it can be done for a specified fee.
+The most effective way to determine the type of editing your writing needs is to request an evaluation from a professional editor.
+Depending on the company, an evaluation like this can either be included in the quoting process or it can be done for a specified fee.

 Will my writing need all the types of editing?